The Levin approach to the numerical calculation of phase functions

-For each $k=2^8, 2^9, \ldots, 2^{20}$, we used both the local Levin method and the global Levin method to compute solutions of (\ref{experiments3:1}).
-Then we measured the errors in each obtained solution at $10,000$ equispaced points in the interval $[-1,1]$ by comparison with reference solutions constructed via the standard solver described in Appendix~\ref{section:appendix}.
-Figure~\ref{experiments3:figure1} shows the results of this experiment.
-Figure~\ref{experiments3:figure2} contains plots of the derivatives of the three slowly-varying phase functions constructed by the global Levin method when $k=2^{20}$.
+We then measured the errors in each obtained solution at $10,000$ equispaced points in the interval $[-1,1]$ by comparison with a reference solution constructed via the standard solver described in Appendix~\ref{section:appendix}.
+In the second experiment, for each $\omega=2^8,2^9,\ldots,2^{20}$, we constructed slowly-varying phase functions for (\ref{experiments3:1}) over the interval $[-1,1]$ by running both the global and local Levin methods using double precision arithmetic (as usual).
+We then measured the relative errors in each obtained phase function at $10,000$ equispaced points in the interval $[-1,1]$ by comparison with phase functions constructed by applying the global Levin method to (\ref{experiments3:1}), but this time using extended precision arithmetic to perform the calculations.
+Figure~\ref{experiments3:figure1} gives the results of these two experiments.
+Figure~\ref{experiments3:figure2} contains plots of the derivatives of the slowly-varying phase functions produced by global Levin method when $\omega=2^{16}$.

 \end{subsection}